-We extracted data on all prescriptions within the Anatomical Therapeutic Chemical (ATC)-group N05A (antipsychotics), but excluded lithium (ATC: N05AN01), which is not a dopamine-antagonist as the remaining drug class.
+excluded lithium (ATC: N05AN01), which is not a dopamine-antagonist as the remaining drug class.
 Furthermore, we excluded acepromazine, prochlorperazine and droperidol (ATC: N05AA04, AB04 and AD08) from further analyses, as they are approved, or primarily used, as antiemetics.
-Defined Daily Doses (DDD) is the assumed average maintenance dose per day for a drug used for its main indication in adults, and were used for each substance according to the WHO ATC/DDD-index [23].
+Defined daily dose (DDD) is the assumed average maintenance dose per day for a drug used for its main indication in adults, and is used for each substance according to the WHO ATC/DDD index.